 Some of the main causes of duct problems

 Ducted heating and cooling systems are installed in such a way that they are hidden and are out of our sight, so when they require repairs, we hardly notice up until the air conditioning is very poor.

 A lot of ducted heating systems and air conditioning have problems and generate issues over the years.
 Most of these problems are produced by rats, possums, cats, and other beings.
 They chew their way into the ductwork in search of a secure and cozy home, leaving the AC ducts damaged.
 You can’t see them, but then you can hear or smell them.

 The damage left behind by possums is widespread and extensive, and usually, all AC ducts will require replacement.
-Cedar Hill AC Repair & Heating Solutions LLC duct fixer team specializes in finding these problems and give them solutions to fix them.
+Cedar Hill AC Repair & Heating Solutions by Abundant Air, LLC duct fixer team specializes in finding these problems and give them solutions to fix them.